EnzoGuillouche/MemoryMate/Documents/Management/MonthlyReports/monthlyReport1.md

 ## Time

 Working time has been calculated with the tool Wakatime.<br>
-10 working hours have been recorded.
+About 10 working hours have been recorded.

 ## Challenges